-A registered agent is absolutely required to form your LLC.
-Before filing the articles of organization, a company must nominate a registered agent for the company.
-An LLC must have a registered agent with a physical address in the state where your business will be located.
+A registered agent is required to form your LLC.
+When filing the articles of organization, every LLC must nominate a registered agent for the company.
+In addition, the registered agent must have a physical address in the state where your business will be located.

-The registered agent must be a resident of the state or a corporation authorized to transact business in the state.
-This means that a member of the LLC can act as the registered agent of the LLC.
+It is possible for a member of your LLC to act as the registered agent for your business.
 However, a company may not act as its own registered agent.

-- In the unfortunate case you are sued, lawsuits will be served to the address of your registered agent rather than your place of business in front of your employees.
+- Lawsuits will be served to the address of the registered agent.
+In the unfortunate event of a legal dispute, the lawsuit will be served at your place of business in front of your employees.

 Compliance With the Law

 Registered agent services help businesses stay up to date on requirements with their state and also offer other forms of practical assistance.
 If you use a registered agent service, they can: